-The dream of one native son that began decades ago has not only become a reality, but is about to enter its 20th season in 2018.
+The dream of one native son that began decades ago has not only become a reality, but completed its 20th season in 2018.
 The story of the Altoona Curve begins in 1979.
 Area native Bob Lozinak, a successful McDonald's franchisee, knew his hometown was a baseball haven and always dreamed of what it would be like to have a professional sports team in his hometown.
 He had a chance to make a dream of many come to fruition, so as the 1970s were about to come to a close, a series of meetings and preliminary discussions took place to put the plan into motion.
 However, there was enough opposition that thwarted the idea as an initial fear from natives was that a professional team would hurt the successful youth teams in the region.
 Professional baseball, for the time being, was put on the back burner.

 In the meantime, that same year, Bob and his family went across the country and bought what became one of the most successful franchises in the entire country - the Albuquerque Dukes (AAA - Dodgers).

 Like many other decisions in baseball, the latest round of major league expansion had a domino effect on the minor leagues.
 In 1995, Arizona and Tampa Bay were awarded major league franchises to play their inaugural season in 1998.
 To keep pace, baseball's rookie level added two teams in 1996.
 The following year, Class 'A' and Class 'AAA' each increased by two teams.

 That left only Class 'AA' in need of expansion to match the number of teams in the big leagues.
 In 1997, the National Association of Professional Baseball Leagues decided the Eastern League would receive the two new franchises to start play in 1999.
 Erie was an easy first choice of the NAPBL's expansion committee.
 After all, the SeaWolves had established short-season attendance records in the new Jerry Uht Park as part of the New York-Penn League from 1995-98.